Table of Contents

 by Elisa Reiter

 A “gray” divorce does not refer to a down day in the face of the end of a long marriage.
-The term “gray” divorce refers to the rising divorce rate among older folks, often stemming from long term marriages.
+The term “gray” divorce refers to the rising divorce rate among older folks, often stemming from long-term marriages.
 Said simply – divorce is hitting the older generation.
 No mid-life crises here; instead, Baby-Boomers are deciding they have had it, and want to move on.

 Retirement funds take a hit.

 Many individuals who are party to a gray divorce at 50+ are retired, or at least nearing retirement.
-Dividing long saved funds means potentially facing end of life issues with a smaller nest egg than anticipated, and less ability to recoup.
+Dividing long-saved funds means potentially facing end-of-life issues with a smaller nest egg than anticipated, and less ability to recoup.

 Lifestyle vs. true needs.

-If one spouse continues to work, and the other has been out of the work force, how would alimony help or hinder settlement?
-Those out of the work force may want the benefit of the cash flow, while those continuing to work may want some type of escape clause in the event of a disability, or some unforeseen circumstance impacting the wage earner’s ability to work and to pay alimony, spousal support or maintenance.
+If one spouse continues to work, and the other has been out of the workforce, how would alimony help or hinder settlement?
+Those out of the workforce may want the benefit of the cash flow, while those continuing to work may want some type of escape clause in the event of a disability, or some unforeseen circumstance impacting the wage earner’s ability to work and to pay alimony, spousal support or maintenance.

-Streamlining –
+Streamlining

 If it’s taken both incomes to maintain a couple’s lifestyle, what assistance will the parties need in learning to budget once that joint income stream is no longer available?